-When you choose a quartz countertop from New York Quartz, you’re not only choosing a beautiful design, but making a powerful conservation statement.
+When you choose a quartz countertop from New York Quartz, you’re not only choosing a beautiful design but also making a powerful conservation statement.

 Not a DIY Project

 Quartz is a heavy material, averaging 20-25 lbs per square foot.
-This requires ensuring that the base cabinetry can support the weight of the countertop, and a team to handle the countertop during installation.
-New York Quartz has in-house designers who will make sure the cabinetry is up to par, and a dedicated installation team to deliver and install the countertop.
+This requires ensuring that the base cabinetry can support the weight of the countertop and that you have a team to handle the countertop during installation.
+New York Quartz has in-house designers who will make sure the cabinetry is up to par and a dedicated installation team to deliver and install the countertop.